 4. Click a learner entry in an objective column to view the number of assessments submitted for that objective.

 4. The number of assessments submitted for the objective will be shown.

 5. If an assessment submission is reviewed, it will have a coloured circle or square as per the following conditions:

-- Shape: A circle will represent a summative assessment (assessments that are considered for evaluation), whereas a square will represent a formative assessment (assessments that are not considered for evaluation).
+- Shape: A Square will represent a Summative assessment (assessments that are considered for evaluation), whereas a Circle will represent a formative assessment (assessments that are not considered for evaluation).